 In order to diagnose CAD, certain tests can be done.
 These can be invasive or noninvasive, depending on the symptoms you have and what your doctor needs to make an accurate diagnosis.

 Coronary Angiogram and Cardiac Catheterization

-Arteries and veins don't show up on x-rays unless a special dye is injected into the body to make them visible.
-This dye, or contrast solution, is injected by means of a catheter—a long, flexible tube that's snaked up to the coronary arteries through an incision in the groin, arm, or neck.
-Arteries narrowed by plaque deposits can be identified easily once the dye has been released.
+Arteries and veins don't show up on X-rays unless a special dye is injected into the body to make them visible.
+This dye (contrast solution) is injected by means of a long, flexible tube (catheter).
+It’s snaked up to the coronary arteries through an incision in the groin, arm, or neck.
+Arteries narrowed by plaque deposits can be identified easily using X-ray imaging once the dye has been released.

 Coronary Calcium Scan

-An electrocardiogram (commonly called an ECG or EKG) is a test in which the patient's heart rhythm and rate are evaluated by measuring the heart's electrical activity.
-The test records electrical impulses by means of a set of electrodes attached to the chest.
-The electrical activity is represented graphically by a rhythm strip.
+An electrocardiogram (ECG or EKG) is a test in which a person’s heart rhythm and rate are evaluated by measuring the heart's electrical activity.
+The test records electrical impulses through electrodes attached to the chest.
+A rhythm strip graphically represents the electrical activity.

-An echocardiogram relies on ultrasound technology to create a dynamic picture of heart structure and function, including blood flow.
+An echocardiogram uses ultrasound technology to create a dynamic picture of heart structure and function.
 An echocardiogram is sometimes combined with a stress test to allow visualization of the heart during exertion.

 Exercise Stress Test

-A stress test reveals how well the coronary arteries deliver oxygen-rich blood to the heart when the heart is put under stress.
-You may be asked to walk on a treadmill, or stress can be artificially induced with drugs that increase the heart rate.
+A stress test reveals how well the coronary arteries deliver blood to the heart when it’s put under stress.
+You may be asked to walk on a treadmill.
+Stress can also be artificially induced with drugs that increase the heart rate.
 The heart's performance is tracked using electrocardiography or echocardiography and a blood pressure cuff.